walmartlabs/backbone-historytracker/README.md

 This is fixed by making `replace` navigations two step on the devices known to exhibit this behavior.

+### Chrome for iOS form resubmission issue

+No bug filed yet.

+In the Google Chrome for iOS on the page containing iframe  submitting a form to an iframe (using method POST) adds the page URI to the `window.history`.

+This causes the `Backbone.history.stepOut()` to make a first step back on the same URI, which leads to the form resubmission.

+This is fixed by navigating to the the current page URI with meaningless and unique search string appended.

 #### Caveats

 This will break sites that attempt to do a replace navigation on the first page.
 For sites that